 In addition to smooth-rolling wheels and super-effective filtration, the CLEANFORCEAIR CP-MEGA1000 air purifier delivers a user-friendly interface and responsive remote for granular control.
 The touch screen panel features multiple operating modes like Sleep Mode, Auto Mode, and a 12-hour timer.
 Additionally, users can manually adjust the four-level fan speed, and the filter replacement indicator makes it simple to schedule maintenance.
 The clear LED display features an air quality index number, filter health, and fan speed level indicator.

-An air purifier for VOCs and formaldehyde is a special type of air purifier specifically designed to remove harmful chemicals from the air.
-Volatile organic compounds (VOCs) are usually in the form of vapors and gas and can be released from a wide array of everyday products that people use in their households.
+An air purifier for VOCs and formaldehyde is a special type of air purifier specifically designed to remove airborne particles and harmful chemicals from the air.
+Volatile organic compounds (VOCs) are usually in the form of vapors and gas with small particulate matter and can be released from a wide array of everyday products that people use in their households.
 This can include air fresheners, cleaning products, carpeting, bedding, furniture, and more obvious items like paints or varnish.
 It’s also helpful if you’re looking for the best air purifiers for odors because they can help eliminate strong chemical smells.

 Formaldehyde is one of the most common types of VOCs, and it is also found in a wide array of products commonly found in the home, including nail polish, MDF furniture, glues, and even insulation materials.
 VOCs are often present in higher concentrations indoors than outside because these household items are “off-gas” as time passes.

 When present over 0.1 parts per million (ppm), VOCs can cause adverse reactions in some people, including burning sensations in the eyes, throat, and nose, or even coughing, wheezing, and nausea.
 Because of these health concerns, a good air purifier designed to remove VOCs from the air can help minimize the risk of breathing in those harmful chemicals.